libor-m/scrimer/doc/index.rst

 Wellcome to Scrimer
 ===================

-Scrimer is a GNU/Linux pipeline for designing PCR and genotyping primers from 454 transcriptomic data.
+Scrimer is a GNU/Linux pipeline for designing PCR and genotyping primers from transcriptomic data.

 .. note::

     We present scrimer as an *end-to-end solution*, from raw reads to usable primers.
 This is intended to help novice users, so they can see the whole picture.
-But it has an important downside as well.
-The whole pipeline is a series of steps that are considered to be complex on their own (contig assembly, read mapping, variant calling etc.).
+It has an important downside - many steps in the pipeline are considered to be complex on their own (contig assembly, read mapping, variant calling etc.).
+Appropriate attention should be put at least to checking the intermediate results.

-    Our approach was to choose the most common solution for given step, use some reasonable default settings, and give the user an option to choose another program - we're using standart formats for input and output.
-The fine tuning of each step is up to the users.
+    We tend to choose the most common solution for given step, use some reasonable default settings, and give the user an option to choose another program - we're using standart formats for input and output.
+The fine tuning of each step depending on the input data is up to the users.

 Installation
 ------------
-Scrimer is a set of Python scripts that serve as a glue for several external programs.
+Scrimer is a set of Python and Bash scripts that serve as a glue for several external programs.
-Bash commands used to run the external programs can be found in this documentation.
+Python code is in the ``scrimer`` package, Bash commands to run the Python scripts and the external programs can be found in this documentation.

 A detailed description how to install Scrimer can be found here: